Pranavikade1911/Pranavikade1911/README.md

 ### Hi there, I'm [Pranav Ikade](https://www.linkedin.com/in/pranav-ikade-6b296a179/) 👋
 Results-driven Full Stack Web Developer with a strong passion for development and designing visually appealing websites.
-Proficient in Python and experienced in utilizing web development technologies such as HTML, CSS, JavaScript, Angular, MySQL, and Bootstrap
+Proficient in Python and experienced in utilizing web development technologies such as HTML, CSS, JavaScript, Angular, SpringBoot, MySQL, and Bootstrap

 ### ✨&nbsp; About Me